Step 1 – Decide if Death Benefits Are Allowed and Send Forms

 Be sure to send a “Special Tax Notice Regarding Plan Payments,” “Notice of Benefits and Benefit Payment Form” and “Notice of Waiver and Election of Alternate Benefit Payment Form” to the beneficiary(ies) along with the Death Benefits Claim Form.

-In order to process the death benefits, the Program will require an affidavit from the executor or administrator of the estate attesting to the name(s) of all next of kin, as well as documentation attesting to the appointed executor of the participant’s estate and a certified copy of the death certificate.
+In order to process the death benefits, the Program will require an affidavit from the executor or administrator of the estate attesting to the name(s) of all next of kin and their relationship to the participant (including whether the participant had a child who predeceased him or her, and whether that deceased child had children and their names).
+Please also include documentation attesting to the appointed executor of the participant’s estate and a certified copy of the death certificate.
 If the beneficiary is a minor, the parent or guardian will need to provide a copy of the documentation attesting to the relationship of the minor to the deceased participant.

 Step 2 – Beneficiary Decisions